open-telemetry/opentelemetry-collector-contrib/processor/deltatocumulativeprocessor/README.md

         # will be dropped
         [ max_streams: <int> | default = 0 (off) ]

+        # desired maximum number of buckets to represent in exponential histograms.
+        # histograms will downscale as necessary to accommodate this limit
+        [ max_exponential_histogram_buckets: <int> | default = 160 ]
 ```

 There is no further configuration required.
 All delta samples are converted to cumulative.